qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterconversion.rst

      - [boolean]

        Default: False
-     - If not set, raster cells must have a common border to be consider connected (*4-connected*).
+     - If not set, raster cells must have a common border to be considered connected (*4-connected*).
        If set, touching raster cells are also considered connected (*8-connected*).